Bears-R-Us/arkouda-contrib/arkouda-helm-charts/arkouda-udp-server/README.md

 ## Configuration

-The arkouda-udp-server Helm deployment is configured within the [values.yaml](values.yaml) as well as the [scrape target values.yaml](charts/dynamic-scrape-target) file, the latter of which is required when metrics capture and dynamic Prometheus scrape target are both enabled.
+The arkouda-udp-server Helm deployment is configured within the [values.yaml](values.yaml).

 ### values.yaml